If DCPS got evaluated on how well they explain their pension plan, I’m pretty sure they’d score Ineffective.

 First, understand it’s going to be a pain and take a long time.
 3 months minimum, probably more.
 Here are the steps:

 - Make sure you have an IRA open where you want to transfer the funds.
-If you don’t have one yet, I recommend looking at Vanguard, Fidelity, or Charles Schwab/TD Ameritrade.
+If you don’t have one yet, I recommend looking at Charles Schwab, Fidelity, or Vanguard.

 - Complete the Application for Refund of Contributions form.

 - Page 1 is all your personal information

 - Section III you will likely select the second option: ‘I elect a direct rollover…’